Free shipping on orders over $99 | $50 off orders $500+: Use code DIRECT50 | $100 off orders $1000+: Use code DIRECT100

 The standard width measurement for a fireplace door is taken from the front of the opening of your fireplace, but the lintel bar measurement must be taken 3.5 inches into the opening.

-• The distance from the bottom of the lintel bar to the hearth floor
+Finally, measure the distance from the bottom of the lintel bar to the hearth floor.

 This will ensure the back frame of your fireplace door fits securely between the lintel bar and the hearth floor.